srujanyatam/Cosmo-agents/README.md

 4. Review the converted code and resolve any issues
 5. Generate a comprehensive migration report
 6. Download or deploy the Oracle-compatible code

+### Using the AI Chatbot

+The application includes an intelligent AI chatbot to help with your migration:

+- **Access**: Click the chat icon in the bottom-right corner
+- **Ask Questions**: Get help with migration strategies, code explanations, and best practices
+- **Code Analysis**: Upload code snippets for detailed analysis and conversion guidance
+- **Quick Suggestions**: Use pre-built questions for common migration scenarios

+For detailed chatbot documentation, see [CHATBOT_README.md](./CHATBOT_README.md)

 ## Docker